 - Take copies of your insurance documents and any notes from your doctor related to your condition: It's important to have paper and email copies of documents and notes handy if there's is an emergency relating to your condition while you're away.

 - Carry your European Health Insurance Card (EHIC)/ Global Health Insurance Card (GHIC): These cards entitle you to state-funded healthcare in many countries throughout the EU at a reduced cost or free.
-They aren't a replacement for travel insurance as they don't cover other costs such as repatriation back to the UK, if required.
+They aren't a replacement for travel insurance as they don't cover other costs such as medical repatriation back to the UK, if required.
 But it's helpful to take your card when you travel.

 Compare travel insurance